 Every president over the last 50 years has known about climate change.
 It is the most dangerous and difficult challenge of our time, and it remains largely unaddressed.
 The 100 Day Action Plan to Save the Planet presents a climate action agenda for America's presidents, with a focus on what they can do without waiting for the U.S. Congress to act.
 First published in 2007 for the 44th president, it remains a compelling and specific roadmap for presidential leadership in the age of global warming.

-Bill is a regular contributor to Wall Street International, a daily on-line magazine published in six languages for a readership of nearly 6 million.
+Bill is a regular contributor to Meer, a daily on-line magazine published in six languages for a readership of nearly 6 million.
 His articles focus on a wide variety of topics including environmental, political, and social issues, and appear on the 8th of every month.